secretstartups/handbook/content/handbook/customer-success/csm/workshops.md

 - Write down your *agenda* (including questions you want to ask).
 This way you can quickly add your notes for the specific context.
 - If you're comfortable writing in [Markdown format](/handbook/markdown-guide/), use it to quickly structure your notes in real time.
 - Allow yourself time directly after the call to clean up your notes.
 Avoid scheduling back-to-back meetings.
 - Practice slowing down call conversations.
-Stopping the dialog for a few seconds to say “let me write that down” tells the customer what they said is important to you.
+Stopping the dialog for a few seconds to say "let me write that down" tells the customer what they said is important to you.
 - Ask your SAE/AE/SA to take notes with you.
 After the meeting combine and add detail.
 - Use [Chorus](/handbook/business-technology/tech-stack/#chorus) to record your calls so there's less pressure for you to take note of everything.
 - Sometimes it makes sense for somebody on the [account team](/handbook/customer-success/account-team/) to go back through the call in Chorus to transcribe it.
 - Write notes in whatever is easiest and always copy them to your best source of truth.
-If you can write them in the source of truth in the first place, you’ll be more efficient and consistent
+If you can write them in the source of truth in the first place, you'll be more efficient and consistent
 - Leverage the [Workshop Planning Checklist](https://docs.google.com/document/d/1MQuIq8_QWvZJi_zKMzwkIf9Ewps4nezmcvQ6YuzomSA/edit) for planning calls with the customer